philayres/Vocoder1300/README.md

 ```
 When the two are exactly the same, I will declare victory...

 As it stands right now, the audio sounds the same as codec2, but the RAW output from ```c2dec``` has some different bytes.
 Just a few bytes here and there.
-They seem to be off by 1 when they are wrong.
+They seem to be off by 1 bit when they are wrong.